GryphonWebSec/Gryphon-Fb-BruteForce/README.md

 # Facebook-BruteForce
 ```
-Bruteforce attack, For educational purpose only
+Bruteforce Attack, For educational purpose only
 ```

 ## Install Requirements (on Linux)